By Tim Lambert

 However, in the late 17th century, Poland was severely weakened by the lack of an effective central government.
 A single member of the Sejm could veto any measure.
 Furthermore, a single member could dissolve the Sejm.
 That meant all measures previously passed by that Sejm were canceled and they had to be re-submitted to a new Sejm.
 As a result, the government was paralyzed.

 In the 18th century, Poland continued its political and military decline.
 Prussia and Russia took advantage of the lack of a strong central government to interfere in Poland.
 In 1697 Frederick Augustus of Saxony became king of Poland.
 When he died in 1733 a Russian army marched into Poland and compelled the Sejm to elect his son king.
 Increasingly Poland was the plaything of the great powers.

 In 1764, after the Polish king died Catherine the Great, Empress of Russia, intervened to have her former lover Stanislaw Poniatowski elected the new king of Poland.
 However, Poniatowski refused to be a Russian pawn.
 He and some other prominent Poles wanted reforms to strengthen the monarchy.
 However, the Russians would not allow it.
-It was in Russia’s interests to keep Poland weak and divided.
+It was in Russia’s interest to keep Poland weak and divided.
 There were also many conservative Polish nobles who were unwilling to surrender their privileges.

 In 1767 the Russians forced Poland to accept a treaty.
 The treaty guaranteed the borders of Poland.
 It also guaranteed the rights of Orthodox Christians.
 (Although most Poles were Roman Catholics a small minority belonged to the Eastern Orthodox Church).
 It also guaranteed the rights of Polish nobles.
 Russia would intervene if their rights were threatened.
 (The noble’s rights kept Poland weak and without a strong central government so it was in Russia’s interests to protect them).